gurustump/christmasbarrel/plugins/si-contact-form/readme.txt

 If you have additional questions visit [vCita Support Page](http://support.vcita.com)

 == Changelog ==

+= 4.0.30 =
+- (23 Sep 2014) - Translated Spanish 100% (es_ES) - Translated by [Manuel](http://www.mbrsolution.com/)

+= 4.0.29 =
+- (18 Sep 2014) - Fix the validate email function is updated for new generic top-level domains (gTLDs) released in 2014 and beyond.
+Allows up to 12 characters like .training, .photography, .company, etc.
+- Fix so honeypot field slug will never conflict with custom post types.
+- Add new feature for Default field properties: For the Default setting of a date field type, you can enter any date in the configured format.
+Or to show today's date as default, just put the word today in brackets. example: [today].

+= 4.0.28 =
+- (13 Sep 2014) - Fix error 'Invalid argument supplied for foreach' when add new form.
+- Increase z-index for the calendar pop up.
+- Updated Turkish language file.

+= 4.0.27 =
+- (09 Sep 2014) - Fix 'After form additional HTML' was not printing on form.
+- Fix to check for conflicting post types and show a warning.
+None of the field slugs can be the same as a post type rewrite_slug or you will get "page not found" when posting the form with that field filled in.
+In this new version, if you have this conflict there will be a warning on the form and on the form edit page.
+Warning: one of your field tags conflicts with the post type redirect tag "tag name".
+To automatically correct this, click the "Save Changes" button on the form edit page.
+Also the form editor will not let a conflict happen while editing, but a conflict can still happen if you add custom post types.
+So if you add any custom post types, be sure to check your forms for any warning messages.

+= 4.0.26 =
+- (24 Aug 2014) - Added a new setting on the Advanced tab "Enable to prevent double click on submit button."
+It is enabled by default.
+This setting disables the Submit button after click, to prevent double click on the button.
+Also prevents going back and submitting the form again.
+Note: this setting is ignored if the "Are you sure?" popup for the submit button is enabled, or when you have filled in the Submit button input attributes setting with a "onclick" attribute.
+- Fixed tags were sometimes showing in confirmation email.
+- Fixed Success page additional HTML shows outside of fieldset box.
+- Updated fscf-placeholders.min.js to version 3.0.2.
+- Updated Turkish language file

+= 4.0.25 =
+- (11 Aug 2014) - Fix 'Add New Field' button not working on German translation. last fix was not working.

+= 4.0.24 =
+- (10 Aug 2014) - Fix 'Add New Field' button not working on German translation.
+- Added Silent Conditional Field and value settings for the silent send feature on the Advanced tab.
+Use this optional setting to conditionally disable silent sending unless this field tag and value are selected and submitted.
+Example usage: Your form has a checkbox to "signup for our newsletter" with the tag "signup-newsletter".
+You do a silent send to MailChimp to sign up people to the newsletter but you want to disable the silent send if the checkbox is left unchecked.
+For this example you will set the Silent Conditional Field to "signup-newsletter" and the Silent Conditional Value to "selected", this will only match the field tag and value when the checkbox is selected on the form.

+= 4.0.23 =
+- (05 Aug 2014) - Added "Success page additional HTML" setting to the Advanced tab.
+This is printed on the success page after the message sent text.
+Useful for tracking a conversion with Google Analytics.
+Put the Google Code for Conversion Page here.
+HTML is allowed.
+- Fixed email DNS check setting was ignored.

+= 4.0.22 =
+- (29 Jul 2014) - Fixed support links

 = 4.0.21 =
 - (21 Jun 2014) - Fixed broken "Disable email sending" for data export.